Dear Corporate Marketing People,

-Your willingness to slap your logo in 36 inch high letters onto a rainbow background and parade it on a sparkling float down a congested thoroughfare does not advance the LGBT rights movement.
+Your willingness to slap your logo in massive letters onto a rainbow background, then parade it on a sparkling float down a congested thoroughfare, does not advance the LGBT rights movement.
 What it does is advertise for you.

 By sponsoring Pride, what you are doing is attending the birthday party of the LGBT rights movement.
 It celebrates the leadership of Marsha P. Johnson at the Stonewall Riot, which launched the crusade for LGBT equal rights in the United States.

 SUMMER, 1969 (not long ago), NEW YORK CITY (not some “red area”): very few places do business with LGBT people, making it difficult and dangerous for LGBT people to congregate.3 The exceptions: a few seedy bars that have become targets for bribe-hungry police officers.4 The police officers raid the place and extort the patrons and owners.

 June 28: The Mafia-owned Stonewall Inn is the target of one such raid.
 That night, the patrons get fed up.

 An enormous crowd led by trans women of color surrounds the police as they escort Mafia members into their wagons.
 But when police begin roughly handcuffing/clubbing queer people, that crowd fights back.
 Marsha P. Johnson, a trans black woman, becomes the mother of the modern LGBT rights movement as she slings a brick through a window, inciting chaos.
 The crowd tries to overturn police wagons.
 The riots continue for several nights…

 followed by picketing…